 Ally has been smart enough to fool a lot of smart people.
 Every time she lands in a new school, she is able to hide her inability to read by creating clever yet disruptive distractions.
 She is afraid to ask for help; after all, how can you cure dumb?
 However, her newest teacher Mr. Daniels sees the bright, creative kid underneath the trouble maker.
 With his help, Ally learns not to be so hard on herself and that dyslexia is nothing to be ashamed of.
 As her confidence grows, Ally feels free to be herself and the world starts opening up with possibilities.
 She discovers that there’s a lot more to her—and to everyone—than a label, and that great minds don’t always think alike.

 August (Auggie) Pullman was born with a facial deformity that prevented him from going to a mainstream school—until now.
 He’s about to start 5th grade at Beecher Prep, and if you’ve ever been the new kid then you know how hard that can be.
 The thing is Auggie’s just an ordinary kid, with an extraordinary face.
-But can he convince his new classmates that he’s just like them, despite appearances? http://rjpalacio.com/book.html
+But can he convince his new classmates that he’s just like them, despite appearances? https://rjpalacio.com/book.html

 The Wall Street Journal, June 9, 2012: